-All persons in the UNA community are encouraged to assist anyone in reporting alleged criminal activity by contacting a campus security authority at the campus where the criminal activity occurred and/or the UNA Police Department, as well as providing assistance in making the incident report.
-Failure to report criminal activity to the campus security authority in a timely manner may result in disciplinary action by the University.
-University employees and students, who are not members of the campus security authority, are encouraged to assist anyone reporting alleged criminal activity in contacting the campus security authority and/or the local police department in order to file a criminal report.
-Criminal activity may be reported voluntarily and confidentially to the campus security authority.
+All persons in the UNA community, including University employees and students who are not designated as CSAs, are encouraged to assist anyone reporting alleged criminal activity in contacting a designated CSA and/or the local police department in order to file a criminal report and to assist in making the incident report.
+Failure to report criminal activity to the CSA in a timely manner may result in disciplinary action by the University.
+Criminal activity may be reported voluntarily and confidentially to the CSA.
 Counselors are required to provide statistical information relating to crimes on campus but may continue to honor the confidentiality of victims.